Adam-Ratajczak/FluidSim/README.md

     return U, V
 ```

-Algorithm is rather straighforward.
+Algorithm is rather straightforward.
 Velocities need to be updated by the current acceleration.
 Acceleration in terms of fluid dynamics is pressure difference between two cells.

 In **project_velocities** function:
-1. Fetch pressure values for neighbouring cells
+1. Fetch pressure values for neighboring cells
 2. Calculate the acceleration and subtract from current velocities

 But where does **k** coefficient come from, i.e. how do we know how quickly does the fluid accelerate between two cells?